The Stump Ranch

 My late best friend and brother in-law Nick Marshall, whom I will always use as the gauge in judging myself in working towards being a quality man and the best person I can be, (something he was from the day he was born).
 I've a long way to go I can assure you.

 Last but not least, love and affection to my patient wife; the most grounded and quality superhuman woman I know, the former Maureen Suzanne Gordon of Seattle, Wa., who believes in me and my potential regardless, (She also edits your editor here at The Stump Ranch).
-What an awesome mother to our four boys, Adam, Drew, David and Jon & grandmother to our grandchildren Emily and Megan.
+What an awesome mother to our four boys, Adam, Drew, David and Jon & grandmother to our seven grandchildren.
 She doesn't believe she could have lived in pioneer days, but I know she comes from pioneer stock and can handle anything at anytime.
 A special nod to her best friend Debbie Noboa who's made of the same cloth.

 Special Thanks...